Organic Farming Scheme - OFS

 - Animals for breeding: 2 courses of treatment within a twelve-month period.

 - For dairy mastitis control: 2 courses of treatment for dairy mastitis control are allowed within a twelve-month period

-There are a number of suppliers of Organic concentrates in Ireland, they are more expensive and some farmers decide to feed Organic grain mixes.
+There are a number of suppliers of Organic concentrates in Ireland - they are more expensive, so some farmers decide to feed Organic grain mixes instead.
 Some of our members supply these mixes in bulk.
 Feed bought in must be Organic.

 All veterinary treatments observe double the normal withdrawal period.
 It is important to check with Organic processors if they have stricter requirements in relation to veterinary treatments.